Key facts

 - completion of a bachelor degree or higher in any discipline

-Relevant work experience which may be considered include: digital media, journalism, public relations or visual communication design.
+Examples of relevant work experience include, but not limited to digital media, journalism, public relations or visual communication design.

 *Recognition of prior learning will also be considered on a case-by-case basis.
 Learn more below.